justinnamilee/IPdiff/README.md

     "norefresh": "Failed to refresh our IP with: ", "nosite":    "Failed to select a site to refresh our IP.", "request": {
       "health":  "Incoming health request from: ",
-      "health2":"Incoming full health request from: ",
-      "text":   "Incoming text request from: ",
+      "health2": "Incoming full health request from: ", "text":    "Incoming text request from: ",
       "json":    "Incoming json request from: ",
       "ip":      "Incoming ip request from: "
     },
     "site":      "Refresh selecting: ",
     "sitesep":   " of ",
     "startup":   "Listening on port: ",
     "textsep":   "\n",
     "them":      "Your IP: ",
     "update":    "New IP for us: ",
     "us":        "My IP: "
   }
 }
 ```